Get Back Camera B Rolls - Vol. 3

 Breakfast - Tea and toast can be heard being prepared.

-Paul, John and Yoko have a laugh, and discuss a book (I couldn't determine which book)
+Paul, John and Yoko have a laugh, and discuss pasted up press cuttings for the "You Are Here" exhibition.

 Then Paul sits at a piano and starts tinkering.